Fellow Since 2006

 Centro de Estudios de Trastornos del Movimiento, CETRAM

-This profile was prepared when Pedro Chaná was elected to the Ashoka Fellowship in 2006.
+This description of Pedro Chaná's work was prepared when Pedro Chaná was elected to the Ashoka Fellowship in 2006.

 Pedro Chaná, a trailblazing physician, is changing how patients and doctors work together to achieve more effective treatment for chronic illnesses such as Parkinson’s disease and dystonias.
 He created a healthcare community in which all participants—physicians, patients, their families and support groups—are partners in treatment.